The post-completion post that considers why it is so strangely deflating achieving a life goal.

 By the way, any thoughts and opinions on what you’d do in my situation would be most welcome!

-Interested to hear other people’s stories of feeling unexpectedly blank after reaching a major milestone?
+Interested to hear other people’s stories of feeling unexpectedly blank after achieving a major life goal?
 Anyone wake up that first morning after retirement and not feel the joy you were expecting?
 Did it come in time?